alex-morrisonn/r6-weather/README.md

    ```bash
    php artisan serve
    ```
-2. Make sure Vite is running (`npm run dev` from another terminal).
-3. Open your browser at:
+2. Open your browser at:
    ```
    http://127.0.0.1:8000
    ```
-4. Use the dropdown to select Brisbane, Gold Coast, or Sunshine Coast.
+3. Use the dropdown to select Brisbane, Gold Coast, or Sunshine Coast.
 The 5-day forecast cards will appear.

 ### 2. Console Command